quacksouls/bitburner/doc/guide/reboot.md

    required ports on the server, nuke the server to gain root access to it.
 1. _Ignore special servers._ Various servers in the game world are special.
 For example, you might want to ignore purchased servers because these are servers you have bought and already have root access.
-See below for detail on purchased servers.
+See the section [_Purchased servers_](reboot.md#purchased-servers) for detail on purchased servers.

 Essentially, your objective is to create a computer worm that scans for world servers and attempts to gain root access to those servers.
 Two basic algorithms